Charon77/charon77.github.io/posts/how-to-write-blogs-without-any-code-a-beginners-guide-to-markdown.md

 ```

 Please note that language support depends on the highlighting engine
 being used.
-If supported, the engine turns codes into the display format,
+If supported, the engine will color the codes according to the
-for example HTML in its "prettified" form.
-CSS is usually added so that
+predefined rule, for example HTML in its "prettified" form.
+CSS is usually added
-the browser shows the code in colors.
+so that the browser shows the code in colors.

 > #### One more Survey?
 > **Before** leaving, please take some time to [take the post-test][post-test],